ricko2001/Genealogy-scripts/RM -Color from Group/ReadMe.txt

 =========================================================================DIV80==
 Purpose

-This utility will change the color coding/color-high-lighting of people in the database based on their group membership.
+This utility will change the color coding/color high-lighting of people in the database based on their group membership.
 While this is easily done with RM, this utility allows a series of commands to be executed with one run.
 It is a perfect complement to the utility GroupFromSQL.

 =========================================================================DIV80==